David Warner (actor): Return to theatre and later work

 In 2001, Warner returned to the stage after a nearly three-decade hiatus to play Andrew Undershaft in a Broadway revival of George Bernard Shaw's Major Barbara.
 In May 2005, at the Chichester Festival Theatre Warner made a return to Shakespeare, playing the title role in Steven Pimlott's production of King Lear.
 Tim Walker, reviewing the performance in The Sunday Telegraph, wrote: "Warner is physically the least imposing king I have ever seen, but his slight, gaunt body serves also to accentuate the vulnerability the part requires.
 So, too, does the fact that he is older by decades than most of the other members of the youthful cast."

 On 30 October 2005, he appeared on stage at The Old Vic theatre in London in the one-night play Night Sky alongside Christopher Eccleston, Bruno Langley, Navin Chowdhry, Saffron Burrows and David Baddiel.
-In December 2006, he starred in Terry Pratchett's Hogfather on Sky1 as Lord Downey.
+In December 2006, he starred in Terry Pratchett's Hogfather on Sky One as Lord Downey.
 And in August 2007, as an RSC Honorary Artist, he returned to Stratford for the first time in over 40 years to play Sir John Falstaff in the Courtyard Theatre revival of Henry IV, Part 1 and Henry IV, Part 2 which were part of the RSC Histories Cycle.
-He is one of the few actors to play Hamlet (RSC), Lear (Chichester Festival Theatre) and Falstaff (RSC).

 In February 2008, Warner was heard as the popular fictional character Hugo Rune in a new 13-part audio adaptation of Robert Rankin's The Brightonomicon released by Hokus Bloke Productions and BBC Audiobooks.
 He starred alongside some high-profile names including cult science fiction actress and Superman star Sarah Douglas, Rupert Degas, The Lord of the Rings actor Andy Serkis, Harry Potter villain Jason Isaacs, Mark Wing-Davey and Martin Jarvis (written by Elliott Stein & Neil Gardner, and produced/directed by Neil Gardner).

 In October 2008, Warner played the role of Lord Mountbatten of Burma in the BBC Four television film In Love with Barbara, a biopic about the life of romantic novelist Barbara Cartland.
-He plays Povel Wallander, the father of Kurt Wallander, in BBC One's Wallander.
+He played Povel Wallander, the father of Kurt Wallander, in BBC One's Wallander.

 Other work

 In 2010, writer and actor Mark Gatiss interviewed Warner about his role in The Omen (1976) for his BBC documentary series A History of Horror.
-In November 2013, David Warner posed for Rory Lewis Photographers 'Northerners' Exhibition, David's image was acquired by the National Portrait Gallery in London, and was the first professional portrait sitting of David since 1966.
+In November 2013, David Warner posed for Rory Lewis Photographers 'Northerners' Exhibition, Warner's image was acquired by the National Portrait Gallery in London, and was the first professional portrait sitting of Warner since 1966.

 Personal life

-Warner was married twice.
-He married his first wife Harriet Lindgren in 1969.
-They divorced three years later in 1972.
-He later married his second wife Sheilah Kent in 1979.
-The marriage lasted for 26 years, until their divorce in 2005.
-Warner's partner until his death in 2022 was the actress Lisa Bowerman.
+Warner married his first wife, Harriet Lindgren, in 1969; they divorced in 1972.
+He married his second wife, Sheilah Kent, in 1979; they had a daughter in 1982, and divorced in 2005.
+Warner's partner until his death in 2022 was Lisa Bowerman, an actress.